yicheng-irun/Elimination-games-XiaoXiaoLe/README.md

 # Elimination-games-XiaoXiaoLe
-Based on the HTML,Javascript elimination games 。Use the createjs framework
+A Elimination games based on the HTML,Javascript。Used the createjs framework。

 -------------